 When goodness itself becomes the strength

 Being a good person does not guarantee that life will always be easy.
+Kind and honest people also face challenges, disappointments, and periods of uncertainty.

 A gentle reflection